Lin-jun-xiang/pythonic-clean-code/README.md

 ## Import oder

 * Blocks: import module order
-    1. `Python` standard library (no extra `pip` modules required) `import os`
+    1. `Python` standard library (no extra `pip` module required) `import os`

     2. 3rd party mods and packs
         `import tensorflow as tf`

-    3. Subcontracts in the code warehouse (developed by myself) `from myproject.ai import mind`
+    3. subcontracting in the code warehouse (developed by myself) `from myproject.ai import mind`

-* Module order within each block is sorted alphabetically
+* The order of modules within each block is sorted alphabetically

 * If you are using `VSCode`, you can use in the editor: right mouse button > sort import